morjaradat/reading-note-102/read03a.md

 parts of a page  like header  , footer  like :

--   footer  for & copy; 2011 Yoko's Kitchen footer
+-   footer  for & copy;

  - They usually use header for the main contact and information and we use footer to copyright  .